The American put with finite-time maturity and stochastic interest rate: Introduction

-American option pricing with stochastic interest rates has already attracted a lot of attention in the literature, mainly focussing on approximations and numerical methods.
-Lattice (tree) based methods are employed by Appolloni, Caramellino and Zanette \cite{appolloni2015robust} to price options in Black and Scholes model with CIR interest rate dynamics and by Battauz and Rotondi \cite{battauz2019american} in a model with Vasicek interest rates.
-Geske and Johnson's (\cite{geske1984american}) approximation of discretely exercised American options prices is adapted by Ho, Stapleton and Subrahmanyam \cite{ho1997valuation} and Chung \cite{Chung2000} to a class of stochastic interest rate models that lead to log-normally distributed bond prices.
-An alternative approximation is provided by Menkveld and Vorst \cite{menkveld2000pricing}.
-A framework for option pricing with Heath, Jarrow, Morton's \cite{heath1992bond} bond market model is developed by Amin and Jarrow \cite{amin1992pricing} with a binomial-tree-based implementation of pricing of foreign exchange options performed in Amin and Bodurtha \cite{amin1995discrete}.
+American option pricing with stochastic interest rates has already attracted a lot of attention in the literature, mainly focusing on approximations and numerical methods.
+Lattice (tree) based methods are employed by \cite{appolloni2015robust} to price options in Black and Scholes model with CIR interest rate dynamics and by \cite{battauz2019american} in a model with Vasicek interest rates. \cite{geske1984american}'s approximation of discretely exercised American options prices is adapted by \cite{ho1997valuation} and \cite{Chung2000} to a class of stochastic interest rate models that lead to log-normally distributed bond prices.
+An alternative approximation is provided by \cite{menkveld2000pricing}.
+A framework for option pricing with Heath, Jarrow, Morton's bond market model \citep{heath1992bond} is developed by \cite{amin1992pricing} with a binomial-tree-based implementation of pricing of foreign exchange options performed in \cite{amin1995discrete}.

-Detemple and Tian \cite{detemple2002valuation} study the pricing of American options in a general diffusive model with a $d$-dimensional Brownian motion.
+\cite{detemple2002valuation} study the pricing of American options in a general diffusive model with a $d$-dimensional Brownian motion.
 They formulate assumptions under which there is a single exercise surface but without proving its continuity.
 In a Black and Scholes market model with Vasicek interest rates they show that this exercise boundary solves an integral equation of the same form as in this paper.
 The uniqueness of solutions to this integral equation is not discussed and their numerical method for computing the solution is different to ours.